-This presentation: OSI Metrics - December 2018 (PDF - 2MB) (updated: December 2018) provides annual inspection metrics for the compliance programs overseen by the Office of Scientific Investigations, or OSI and the Office of Study Integrity and Surveillance, or OSIS, in FDA’s Center for Drug Evaluation and Research (CDER).
+This presentation: OSI Metrics - February 2022 (PDF 1.74MB) (updated: February 2022) provides annual inspection metrics for the compliance programs overseen by the Office of Scientific Investigations, or OSI and the Office of Study Integrity and Surveillance, or OSIS, in FDA’s Center for Drug Evaluation and Research (CDER).
 The vast majority of these inspections are conducted by FDA’s Office of Regulatory Affairs (ORA).

 Footnotes in individual slides indicate where significant changes from previous versions have occurred.
 These changes are due to improvements to OSI’s database and associated processes.